richhayler/stretch/README.md

 ## Issues
-Please report any issues you find to the [Collapse CP Nav issues](https://github.com/hayler/stretch/issues) page.
+Please report any issues you find to the [Collapse CP Nav issues](https://github.com/richhayler/stretch/issues) page.

 ## Collapse CP Nav Roadmap
 Some things to do & ideas for potential features:

 * _TBD_ we're open to suggestions.

-Brought to you by [EaglePeak Consulting](https://www.richhayler.com/)
+Brought to you by [Rich Hayler](https://www.richhayler.com/)